 Health Behavior Student Organizations

-HB Global Health Roundtable
+Health Behavior Global Health Roundtable

-HB Professional Development Committee
+Health Behavior Professional Development Committee

-HB Working Group on Gender, Migration and Health
+Health Behavior Working Group on Gender, Migration and Health

 Minority Health Conference

-Many HB students work on the the Minority Health Conference, which is the largest and longest running student-led health conference in the country.
-The conference aims to raise awareness around health disparities and mobilize students, academics, and community members to take action for change.
-Started in 1977 by the Minority Student Caucus, the conference is nationally recognized and respected, attracting more than 500 attendees each year and hundreds more who view it via webcast.
+Many health behavior students work on the the Minority Health Conference, which is the largest and longest running student-led health conference in the country.
+The conference aims to raise awareness of health disparities and to mobilize students, academics and community members to take action for change.
+Started in 1977 by the Minority Student Caucus, the conference is nationally recognized and respected.
+It attracts more than 500 attendees each year and hundreds of others view it via webcast.